redis-developer/redis-om-node-skeleton-app/README.md

 ## Wrapping Up

 And that's pretty much it.
 The Swagger stuff describes the API.
 Look in the code and see how it all works.
-Most of it is pretty self explanitory and where it isn't, I've placed comments to help guide you.
-If I haven't put any comments *and* it's not clear, feel free to reach out and ask questions.
-Open an issue or hop on the [Redis Discord server](https://discord.gg/redis) and ask there.
+Most of it is pretty self-explanitory and where it isn't I've placed comments to help guide you.
+If I haven't put any comments *and* it's not clear, feel free to reach out.
+Open an issue here on GitHub or hop on the [Redis Discord server](https://discord.gg/redis) and ask there.

-Happy coding!
+Thanks for using my code and happy coding!